DTUWindEnergy/BasicDTUController/README.md

 The controller is written in Fortran and it is compatible with Intel and GFortran compilers.
 It can be compiled both on Windows and Linux.

+## Documentation

+The documentation is written in [Sphinx](http://sphinx-doc.org/) and can be built by typing:

+    $ cd docs
+    $ make html

+The documentations requires the [Fortran Sphynx](https://github.com/VACUMM/sphinx-fortran) extension that can be pip installed by typing:

+    $ pip install sphinx-fortran

 ## License

 The Basic DTU Wind Energy controller is distributed under the [GNU General Public License v3.0](http://en.wikipedia.org/wiki/GNU_General_Public_License).